aavieux/portfolio-s3/README.md

 To have a better understanding of what the most important features are in the project, I conducted a survey, which my classmates filled in, giving opinion by rating the importance of features and giving more ideas, which they believe are important.
 You can check the answers here: {src}
 Based on the answers I prioritized my tasks accordingly.

-In the begining, the difficulties i found were that the technologies I wanted to use were foreign to me and I needed to make an extensive research how the project should be structured.
+In the beginning, the difficulties I have faced were that the technologies I wanted to use were foreign to me and I had to make an extensive research how the project should be structured.

 The first thing that I started doing is the main page.
 I decided to split in half horizontally.
 In the upper side I have put the books that are recommended to the user based on their searches, saved books, favourite author, etc. The algorythm for this is also a user requirement which is yet to be implemented.